cyruslk/Modem_clicker/logs.md

 1. I first open pulseaudio, then launch the server like this: `node server.js | minimodem --tx 100`
 2. Then, I'm running manually (for now) ` minimodem --rx 100 > coordinates.txt`, so that all the retreived txt > modem > text coordinates are going to a .txt file.
 3. I'm formatting the coordinates passed to the transmitter like this: `[coordinateX, coordinateY]`.
-   1. The idea is now to read the content of the file, translate it to an array (using `][ ` as separator) and send back to the client the last element of this array.
+   1. The idea is now to `fs.read()` the content of the file, translate it to an array (using `][ ` as the separator) and send back to the client the last element of this array.

 ------